samcurteis/ga-project-4-frontend/README.md

 ### Timeframe and Working Team

-The timeframe for this project was 9 days and I chose to work solo for it.
+The timeframe for this project was 9 days and I chose to work solo on it.

 ### Technologies Used

 The app is built using Django, PostgreSQL, and React.js.
-It is styled using Material UI and SASS, and uses various packages installed using npm and pip, including JWT, axios, buffer, cors, and dotenv.
+It is styled using Material UI and SASS, and uses various packages installed using npm and pip, including JWT, Axios, Buffer, CORS, and Dotenv.

 ### Brief